atingupta2005/ExpertEdge-AWS-for-Developers/content/README.md

 #### **Demonstration 1: Deploying a Web Application on EC2**
 - Launch an EC2 instance.
   - Choose an instance type and configure the instance with an appropriate security group.
-  - SSH into the instance and install necessary software (e.g., Apache, Nginx).
+  - SSH into the instance and install necessary software
-  - Deploy a simple web application (e.g., a static HTML page or a dynamic application using Node.js, Python, etc.).
+  - Deploy a simple web application

 #### **Demonstration 2: Serverless Application with AWS Lambda**
 - Create a Lambda function.
-  - Choose a runtime (e.g., Python or Node.js).
+  - Choose a runtime (e.g., Python).
   - Write and test a simple function (e.g., returning a message).
-  - Set up triggers for the function (e.g., API Gateway or S3 events).
+  - Set up triggers for the function

 #### **Demonstration 3: Managing Databases with Amazon RDS**
 - Set up an RDS instance.
-  - Choose a database engine (e.g., MySQL or PostgreSQL).
+  - Choose a database engine (e.g., MySQL).
-  - Configure the instance settings (e.g., instance class, storage).
-  - Connect to the RDS database using a client (e.g., MySQL Workbench, pgAdmin).
+  - Connect to the RDS database using a client

 ---